Goniothalamus scortechinii: Description

-It is a tree reaching 7 meters in height.
-Its membranous, oblong to lance-shaped leaves are 22–50 by 5.5–19.5 centimeters with short tapering tips and pointed bases.
+It is a tree reaching 7 m in height.
+Its membranous, oblong to lance-shaped leaves are 22–50 by 5.5–19.5 cm with short tapering tips and pointed bases.
 Its leaves have 18–32 pairs of secondary veins emanating from their midribs that arch near the leaf margins.
 Its petioles are 0.8 centimeters long.
 Its 3 membranous, rigid, round to oval sepals are 0.8–2.4 by 0.8–2.3 centimeters with shallowly pointed tips and fused at bases.
 Its solitary (rarely in pairs) flowers are in axillary positions and on pedicels that are 1.27 centimeters long.
 The pedicels are thicker at their apex, curved downward and have two bracts at their base.
 Its flowers have 6 petals arranged in two rows of three.
 The leathery, oblong to lance-shaped outer petals are 1.7–2.5 by 0.8–1.4 centimeters with shallow tips.
 The outer petals are covered in fine rust colored hairs.
 The leathering, oval inner petals are 1.3 centimeters long with pointed tips.
 The inner petals are covered in fine rust colored hairs.
 Its flowers have 126–180 stamen.
 Its flowers have 15–32 carpels.
 Each carpel has 1 ovule, a straight style, and a 2–3 lobed stigma.
 Its fruit are on pedicels that are 0.8–2.0 centimeters long.
 The hairless, oval to oblong fruit are 1.1 centimeters long and have persistent calyx.
 The fruit have pale, smooth, hairless to sparsely hairy seeds.